 A few minutes before midnight, everyone waited in the hushed and darkened church for the priest to sing "Thy Resurrection, O Christ our Savior, the angels in heaven sing..." for the first time, very softly, then repeating it with increasing volume.
 At twelve o'clock the sanctuary doors opened, candles were lit from the priest's Paschal candle, and we assembled for the procession outside.
 Some of the children carried icons, others dozed in a parent's arms, but all felt the thrill of walking around the church in the bracing midnight air and hearing the bells peal as we sang together that Pascha had come.
 We returned to the now brightly-lit church with renewed energy and the joy of anticipation fulfilled, to begin the next part of the service.

 As Father Alexander Schmemann has written, Pascha is the feast of the "day without evening" that prepares us for the Kingdom of God.
-A child who helps with the work of beautifying the church for the feast, who experiences worship at midnight and eating special foods at three in the morning, has an experiential understanding of what "day without evening" means.
+A child who helps with the work of beautifying the church for the feast, who has the chance to experience worship at midnight and to eat special foods at three in the morning, has an experiential understanding of what "day without evening" means.
 As the child matures, that understanding can deepen into certainty that the Kingdom truly awaits us.
 But it starts with simple things: a garland of flowers and leaves, a darkened church that suddenly blazes with light, a colored egg offered by someone who loves us and tells us with conviction, "Christ is Risen!"

 This article was originally published on the website www.feastoffeasts.org, Feast of Feasts: An Orthodox Christian Celebration of Holy Pascha and the Resurrection of Christ.
 This website was a joint effort of the The Orthodox Church in America and the Antiochian Orthodox Christian Archdiocese of North America and was launched in March of 2006.